Digital-Solver/Scynapse-Angular-client/README.md

 1. Install the latest version of Node.js from the official website (https://nodejs.org/) by following the prompts to complete the installation process.
 2. After installing Node.js, open your terminal and run the command `npm install -g @angular/cli` to install the Angular CLI globally.
 This will allow you to use the Angular CLI commands from any directory on your machine.
-3. Clone the repository by running `git clone https://github.com/Digital-Solver/Scynapse-Angular-client.git` in your terminal.
+3. Clone the repository by running `git clone https://github.com/Digital-Solver/scynapse-angular.git` in your terminal.
-4. Navigate to the root directory of the cloned repository by running `cd Scynapse-Angular-client`.
+4. Navigate to the root directory of the cloned repository by running `cd scynapse-angular`.
 5. Run `npm install` to install all required dependencies listed in the package.json file.
 6. Run `ng serve` to start the development server.
 The application will be available at http://localhost:4200/ and will automatically reload whenever you make changes to the source files.